-My 2008 nonfiction book Bad Moon Rising: The Strange Untold Story of a Cult Leader, his Newspaper and the Right, with a new preface is now available in convenient PDF form.
-It’s about the embarassing and unlikely ongoing romance between conservative politicians and the Unification Church, the forgotten 1970s “Moonies” mass wedding cult.
+My 2008 nonfiction book Bad Moon Rising: The Strange Untold Story of a Cult Leader, his Newspaper and the Right, with a new preface, is now available in convenient PDF form.
+It’s about the embarrassing and unlikely ongoing bromance between conservative politicians and the Unification Church, the forgotten 1970s “Moonies” mass wedding cult.

 If you are still trapped in a high-control church, this edition is easy to share with friends and family without lugging around a bulky, easily-spotted hardback with a garish purple cover.

 For the uninitiated: bestselling historian Rick Perlstein (Nixonland) calls the book “tragically neglected” and “one of the most useful books to understand the cynical wickedness of the party that produced Trumpism.”
 This thread is about my experience.

 Free to students and free to distribute.
 If you like, buy me a coffee!

 If there is enough interest, I will get around to putting out a Kindle e-book edition with more new material (and tighter editing.)